VOLTA Basel 2019 is Bringing Together Compelling Artist Projects

-Founded in 2005 as a collaboration between dealers and friends, the aim of the fair was to secure a platform for international galleries beyond young art stalwart Liste and market heavyweight Art Basel.
-Due to the eclectic and dynamic presentations with a strong focus on solo shows, VOLTA Basel has become one of the most important international art fairs in the world.
+VOLTA Basel was founded in 2005 as a collaboration between dealers and friends, aiming to secure a platform for international galleries beyond young art stalwart Liste and market heavyweight Art Basel.
+Due to the curatorial mind of Artistic Director Amanda Coulson and eclectic and dynamic presentations with a strong focus on solo presentations, the fair has grown into one of the must-see events during Art Basel Week.

 The List of Exhibitors